mui/mui-x/docs/src/pages/components/data-grid/editing/editing.md

 ### Start Editing

-By default, a cell can turn into edit mode by double-clicking on it, or using the keyboard shortcuts.
-If the cell has focus.
+If a column is editable and if a cell has focus.

-- Start typing any alpha keys
 - Press <kbd class="key">Enter</kbd> to switch to edit mode
 - Press <kbd class="key">Delete</kbd> to delete the value
+- Type any alpha key to start editing
+- Double click to switch to edit mode

 {{"demo": "pages/components/data-grid/editing/BasicEditingGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Stop Editing

-- Click outside the cell
 - <kbd class="key">Escape</kbd> to rollback changes.
 - <kbd class="key">Tab</kbd> to save and goes to next cell.
 - <kbd class="key">Enter</kbd> to save and goes to next cell below.
+- Click outside the cell

 ### Control cell editability

-In addition to the `editable` flag on columns, you can control which cell is editable using `isCellEditable` prop.
+In addition to the `editable` flag on columns, control which cell is editable using `isCellEditable` prop.

-In the demo below, the column `name` is not editable, and only the rows with an even `age` value are editable.
+*In this demo, `Name` is not editable, and only the rows with an even `Age` value are editable.
-To make it more visible, we applied a green background on the editable cells.
+We applied a green background for a better visibility.*

 {{"demo": "pages/components/data-grid/editing/IsCellEditableGrid.js", "bg": "inline"}}

 ### Control editing

 The `editRowsModel` lets you control the editing.
+- implement the `onEditRowModelChange` to control the state of the `GridEditRowsModel` model.

 {{"demo": "pages/components/data-grid/editing/EditRowModelControlGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 #### value Getter

-If the column definition process their data using a `valueGetter`, then you will need to set the underlying data.
-You can do this by implementing `onEditCellChangeCommitted` event handler.
+If the column definition process their data using a `valueGetter`.
-This handler is called when the edit value is submitted, and the grid is about to update its cell value.
+- set the underlying data by implementing `onEditCellChangeCommitted` event handler invoked when the change is submitted, and the grid is about to update.

 {{"demo": "pages/components/data-grid/editing/ValueGetterGrid.js", "bg": "inline"}}

 ### Validation

-To validate cell values on input change, you can use the options handler `onEditCellChange`.
+To validate cell values on input change.
+- set the event handler `onEditCellChange` invoked when a change is triggered by the edit input component.
+- or use the `GridEditRowsModel` mentioned in [Control Editing](#control-editing).

+To validate, and update the server when the change is committed.
+- set the event handler `onEditCellChangeCommitted`.

 {{"demo": "pages/components/data-grid/editing/ValidateRowModelControlGrid.js", "bg": "inline"}}

 #### using ApiRef

-If you purchase XGrid, then it might be quicker to use `apiRef` to do that.
+If you purchased XGrid, it will be quicker to use `apiRef` to do that.
 {{"demo": "pages/components/data-grid/editing/ValidateCellApiRefGrid.js", "bg": "inline"}}

 ### Server side

+Server side validation works just like client side [validation](#validation).
+- use the `GridEditRowsModel` mentioned in [Control Editing](#control-editing).
-You can implement server side validation by implementing an handler on `onEditCellChange` for `keydown` validation.
+- or set the event handler `onEditCellChange` for `keydown` validation

-Or You can validate or apply changes on the server when a value is committed.
-To achieve this, you would need to implement `onEditCellChangeCommitted`.
+To validate, and update the server when the change is committed.
+- set the event handler `onEditCellChangeCommitted`.

-**Note:** To prevent the default client side behavior, you can use `event.stopPropagation()`.
+**Note:** To prevent the default client side behavior, use `event.stopPropagation()`.

-The example below shows how you can validate a username asynchronously and prevent the user from committing the value while validating.
+*This demo shows how you can validate a username asynchronously and prevent the user from committing the value while validating.*
 {{"demo": "pages/components/data-grid/editing/ValidateServerNameGrid.js", "bg": "inline", "defaultCodeOpen": false}}

 ### Customization

 #### Component

-You can customize the edit component of a column using the `renderEditCell` function available as a prop of the column definition `GridColDef`.
+To customize the edit component of a column
+- set the `renderEditCell` function available in the column definition `GridColDef`.

-The demo below lets you edit the ratings by double clicking the cell.
+*The demo lets you edit the ratings by double clicking the cell.*
 {{"demo": "pages/components/data-grid/editing/RenderRatingEditCellGrid.js", "bg": "inline", "defaultCodeOpen": false}}

-#### Start Edit using external button
+#### Edit using external button

-By default, the grid cell turns in edit mode using the keyboard by double clicking on it.
+By default, cells turn to edit mode using the keyboard or by double clicking on it.
-You can customize that behaviour and override it completely as shown in the demo below.
+- Customize that behaviour and override it completely as shown in this demo.

 {{"demo": "pages/components/data-grid/editing/StartEditButtonGrid.js", "bg": "inline"}}